 Emerald Award for Environmental Excellence

 The Waterton Park Front Project, an ecological gem in southwestern Alberta, was celebrated at the 2007 Emerald Awards for Environmental Excellence.

-The Weston Family, through The W. Garfield Weston Foundation, John and Barbara Poole and the Alberta Region of NCC, were co-winners of an Emerald Award for our joint conservation efforts on the Waterton Park Front Project.
+The Weston Family, through the Weston Family Foundation, John and Barbara Poole and the Alberta Region of NCC, were co-winners of an Emerald Award for our joint conservation efforts on the Waterton Park Front Project.

-"Our family is very proud to have played a significant role in preserving this wonderful natural legacy," said Mark Mitchell of The W. Garfield Weston Foundation.
+"Our family is very proud to have played a significant role in preserving this wonderful natural legacy," said Mark Mitchell of the Weston Family Foundation.
 "This demonstrates what private individuals, family foundations and non-governmental organizations can achieve for conservation."